WanderWorth

 Project Overview

-This project turned live currency rates into a fast, trustworthy decision tool.
 I designed a componentized Figma prototype and grounded it in user feedback gathered through semi-structured interviews and a short survey.
 Usability testing revealed that travelers weren't just looking for quick conversion; they needed confidence.
 That insight guided refinements: a clear conversion CTA, cleaner hierarchy, and better accessibility.

 The final interface combines real-time conversion with location-aware suggestions, revealing only what’s relevant at the moment of decision.
 By applying hierarchy, contrast, spacing, and progressive disclosure, the design minimizes mental load and enhances clarity.